Our Executive Team

 Mary Lucas, MSHCM

 Mary earned a master’s degree in health care management from Johns Hopkins University and a bachelor’s degree in marketing from The University of North Carolina at Wilmington.
 Following progressive roles in sales, marketing, and health care public policy, Mary joined Transitions LifeCare in 2019 initially serving as the director of business development.
-Promoted to vice president of marketing in 2021, she is responsible for developing, monitoring, and communicating business strategy and strategic priorities.
+Promoted to vice president of strategy and growth in 2021, she is responsible for developing, monitoring, and communicating business strategy and strategic priorities.
 She is also responsible for pursuing new partnerships, contracts, and business opportunities within health systems and community organizations.
 Mary oversees marketing, sales, consumer education, corporate branding, and communication strategies to drive awareness of and admission in Transitions LifeCare’s various services and programs.
 She also is co-host of WPTF Aging Matters weekly radio show and podcast.
-In addition to her work at Transitions LifeCare, Mary serves on the Next Generation Leadership Advisory Council for the NHPCO as well as the AHHC Hospice Leaders Council.
+In addition to her work at Transitions LifeCare, Mary serves on the Next Generation Leadership Advisory Council for the NHPCO.

-A Raleigh native, Mary spends time with her two rescue dogs, Vespa and Knots, and a regular rotation of foster dogs.
+A Raleigh native, Mary spends time with her rescue dogs and a regular rotation of foster dogs.
+She enjoys volunteering around the community with her therapy dog, Waylon.
 She also serves as a member for the City of Raleigh Community Engagement Board and the Habitat for Humanity Homeowner Services Committee.

 Nicole Martin